Down syndrome: Cognitive development

 Some people with Down syndrome experience hearing loss.
 In this instance, hearing aids or other amplification devices can be useful for language learning.
 Speech therapy may be useful and is recommended to be started around nine months of age.
 As those with Down syndrome typically have good hand-eye coordination, learning sign language is a helpful communication tool.
 Augmentative and alternative communication methods, such as pointing, body language, objects, or pictures, are often used to help with communication.
 Behavioral issues and mental illness are typically managed with counseling or medications.

 Education programs before reaching school age may be useful.
 School-age children with Down syndrome may benefit from inclusive education (whereby students of differing abilities are placed in classes with their peers of the same age), provided some adjustments are made to the curriculum.
 In the United States, the Individuals with Disabilities Education Act of 1975 requires public schools generally to allow attendance by students with Down syndrome.

 Individuals with Down syndrome may learn better visually.
 Drawing may help with language, speech, and reading skills.
 Children with Down syndrome still often have difficulty with sentence structure and grammar, as well as developing the ability to speak clearly.
 Several types of early intervention can help with cognitive development.
 Efforts to develop motor skills include physical therapy, speech and language therapy, and occupational therapy.
 Physical therapy focuses specifically on motor development and teaching children to interact with their environment.
 Speech and language therapy can help prepare for later language.
 Lastly, occupational therapy can help with skills needed for later independence.

+Physical therapy

+Therapeutic exercise helps individuals with Down syndrome improve muscle strength, balance, coordination, and gait.
+Therapeutic exercise is widely used to improve motor function.
+Interventions typically include aerobic training, resistance (strength) training, balance exercises, and neuromuscular activities.
+These programs are often structured with specific parameters such as frequency, intensity, and duration to target functional outcomes.
+A 2023 systematic review and meta-analysis found that combined aerobic and resistance training significantly improves muscle strength in both upper and lower extremities, while aerobic exercise improves gait parameters and dynamic balance.
+Improvements in these areas may enhance functional mobility and the ability to perform activities of daily living.
+However, the overall certainty of evidence is considered low to moderate.
+For children ages 0-3, there is some evidence that therapeutic exercises such as aerobic treadmill training may help gait and motor development.